 - Vaccine treatment

 - Bone-directed for cases where the cancer has spread to the bones

 Treatment is done entirely on a case-by-case basis.
-Consult with Dr. Burns or Dr. Rittenberg after you’re diagnosed to discuss what the best option may be.
-Prostate cancer can be easily treatable if detected early and avoided altogether if the right precautions are taking.
+Consult with Dr. Rittenberg after you’re diagnosed to discuss what the best option may be.
+Prostate cancer can be easily treatable if detected early and avoided altogether if the right precautions are taken.
 Visit www.cancer.org for specific information on prostate cancer prevention on treatment

 The first line of attack against prostate cancer is usually surgery to remove the cancerous prostate gland.
 At Riverview Urologic Associates, we offer the latest advancements in prostate cancer surgery, including the da Vinci robotic surgical system.

-The robotic system also provides a 3D, high definition visualization of the prostate and adjacent tissues, giving Dr. Rittenberg & Dr. Burns a view of the surgical site that is far superior to that of the human eye.
+The robotic system also provides a 3D, high-definition visualization of the prostate and adjacent tissues, giving Dr. Rittenberg a view of the surgical site that is far superior to that of the human eye.